-- 1. The capex sheet in the annual regulatory accounts and associated capex workfiles to determine capex additions and disposals by category, the amount of any non-cash adjustments to the workers compensation and employee entitlement provision and the amount of capital contributions for the year. - 2.
-The Final Determination PTRM for Standard Control used for determining each regulatory period's opening RAB values, standard lives and carried forward residual asset lives in the SCS RFM. - The Final Determination PTRM for Metering used for determining each regulatory period's Metering asset opening RAB values, standard lives and carried forward residual asset lives in the ACS RFM. - 4.
+- 1. The Power BI file (containing enriched data form the ODL) used to populate the Annual RIN table 8.2.4 Capex was used as source data. - 2.
+The Final Determination PTRM for Standard Control used for determining each regulatory period's opening RAB values, standard lives and carried forward residual asset lives in the SCS RFM. - 3.
+The Final Determination PTRM for Metering used for determining each regulatory period's Metering asset opening RAB values, standard lives and carried forward residual asset lives in the ACS RFM. - 4.
 The SCS RFM for the current regulatory period based on the prior period's final determination RFM and PTRM and updated for actual CPI, WACC, capex, disposals and capital contributions.
 Forecast depreciation has been used since FY15.
 This model also calculates the inflation addition and straight-line depreciation amounts. - 5.
 The Metering RFM for the current regulatory period based on the final determination PTRM for Metering and the Final Determination Meter Pricing Model, the RFM is updated for actual CPI, WACC, capex, disposals and capital contributions.
 The model calculates the associated inflation addition and straight-line depreciation amounts. - 6.
 The System Assets Fixed Asset Register (FAR) as at 30 June for each year since FY13 This contains the asset financial information by asset class as well as the depreciated cost base at that date.
 It has been used to determine the percentages to disaggregate RAB categories in the RFM that could not be directly apportioned.
 It has been assumed that the asset splits in the FAR are consistent with the asset splits in the RAB.
 Each year, the rates are "sense checked" to prior years' rates.
 Since FY13, each year's FAR derived rates are used to disaggregate the data for that year. - 7.
-Unit rates the Asset Management Team have prepared this sheet to roll forward unit rates from the Reset RIN (to ensure the relevance of asset weightings when determining asset ages). - 8.
+Unit rates the Asset Management Team have prepared this sheet to roll forward unit rates from the Reset RIN that was a part of our 2014-19 Regulatory Determination (to ensure the relevance of asset weightings when determining asset ages). - 8.
 Table 5.2.1 Asset Age Profile from the Category Analysis RIN.
 This has been used to determine the average asset age by asset category.